pepstock-org/Charba/readme.md

  * use new location for legend, title and tooltips options, in `plugins` options node.
  * enable CI by GitHub Action, disabling Travis.
  * fix font and color fallbacks to the defaults values.
+ * add `CScheduler` class in order to provide asynchronous and delayed task scheduling.

 License
 -------